Top 10 Tattoo-Friendly Onsen In Japan 2026

 A person applies a skin-colored sticker over a tattoo on their forearm.
 Packaging labeled "Tattoo Cover Aqua" is visible next to the arm.

 If you have tattoos and plan to visit a non-tattoo-friendly onsen, here are some tips for covering them up before you soak.
 You can use tapes available at drugstores or inquire at the onsen’s front desk if they sell them.
-To be safe, check the facility’s policy on their website or give them a call beforehand, as some places may have specific rules regarding the size or type of covered tattoos they allow.
+To be safe, check the facility’s policy on its website or call beforehand, as some places may have specific rules regarding the size or type of covered tattoos they allow.

 Tip #2: Visit a Sento